What is the Best Form of Therapy in Phobia Treatment?

 Misleading Phobia Treatment Claims Actually Make Your Phobia Worse!

 Honesty is vital – facing your fears is difficult.
-It’s hard emotionally, and it’s challenging both physically and psychologically.
-However, as we just mentioned, that’s true for a great many things we aim to accomplish – it’s tough to start, and can often feel as scary as the fear itself.
-Again, the more you try and the more consistent you are with your efforts the easier it becomes to face your fears and overcome them.
+It can be challenging both physically and psychologically.
+However, as we just mentioned, that’s true for a great many things we aim to accomplish – it’s tough to start, and can often feel impossible.
+However, once you start being brave, the brain learns that what you thought was once terrifying, really isn’t that bad at all.
+The brain can change very quickly.
+We just have to make that important first step towards courage.
+The more you try and the more consistent you are with your efforts, the easier it becomes to face your fears and overcome them.

 This response is incredibly inconvenient because our brains are incredibly adept at helping us avoid threats, even when they are not actually threats at all.
+This is because we biologically still have the same brains as we did when we were cavemen and under constant threat.
+Our brains are literally not made for being happy, but rather alert and vigilant.
 Being able to understand this is critical for overcoming phobias and anxiety disorders.

 To get a better handle on this, we first need to look at the basics of how fear operates within the relevant parts of our brains (don’t worry, no psychology training is required!).